MCP Server (Preview)

 # Protocol reference (advanced)

-Host: api.aidesk-pro.com
+Host: admin.aidesk-pro.com

 Authorization: Bearer {access-token}